janhq/cortex.cpp/docs/docs/guides/function-calling.md

     "messages": [
         {"role": "system", "content": "You are a helpful customer support assistant.
-Use the supplied tools to assist the user."}, {"role": "user", "content": "Hi, can you tell me the delivery date for my order?"}, {"role": "assistant", "content": "Sure!
-Could you please provide your order ID so I can look up the delivery date for you?"}, {"role": "user", "content": "i think it is order_12345"}, ]
+Use the supplied tools to assist the user."}, {"role": "user", "content": "Hi, can you tell me the delivery date for my order?"}, {"role": "assistant", "content": "Of course!
+Please provide your order ID so I can look it up."}, {"role": "user", "content": "i think it is order_12345"}, ]
 }